 More information on how to write a business plan.

 Choose the best legal structure for you

 This is a necessary part of starting your business.
 There are options available depending on what will suit you and your business the best.
 Legal structures enable you to share responsibility in terms of finances or you can be solely responsible.
 All three structures have different tax issues as well as the liability of the business.
 Most businesses opt for the following options:

 - Partnership – The partnership model is an extension of the sole trader structure.
 When two or more people want to start a business it qualifies as a partnership.
-This means that the responsibility, as well as any profits are shared.
-All partners must pay tax on their share and also share the responsibility of any losses that the business might have.
+This means that the responsibility, as well as any profits, are shared.
+All partners must pay tax on their share and also share the responsibility for any losses that the business might have.

 Build the right company brand/image